Output-sensitive Conjunctive Query Evaluation

 \section{Related Work}

 Several prior works have investigated problems related to output sensitive evaluation.
 Deng et al.~\cite{deng2023join} presented a dynamic index structure for output sensitive join sampling.
 Riko and St{\"o}ckel~\cite{jacob2015fast} studied output-sensitive matrix multiplication (which is the two path query), a result that built upon the join-project query evaluation results from~\cite{amossen2009faster}.
-Deng et al.~\cite{deng2018overlap} presented output-sensitive evaluation algorithms for set similarity, an important practical class of queries used routinely in recommender systems, graph analytics, etc. An alternate way to evaluate join queries is to use \emph{delay} based algorithms.
-In particular, given an algorithm with preprocessing time $T_p$ and allows for $\delta$ delay enumeration (i.e. the time difference between any two consecutive output tuples is at most $\delta$) of the query result, one can obtain an evaluation algorithm that takes time $O(T_p + \delta \cdot |\tOUT|)$ time.
-As we saw in Section~\ref{sec:agg}, our result is able to match the join running time obtained via~\cite{kara2020trade} for star queries.
+Deng et al.~\cite{deng2018overlap} presented output-sensitive evaluation algorithms for set similarity, an important practical class of queries used routinely in recommender systems, graph analytics, etc. An alternate way to evaluate join queries is to use {delay} based algorithms. \eat{In particular, given an algorithm with preprocessing time $T_p$ and allows for $\delta$ delay enumeration of the query result, one can obtain an evaluation algorithm that takes time $O(T_p + \delta \cdot |\tOUT|)$ time.} As we saw in Section~\ref{sec:agg}, our result is able to match the join running time obtained via~\cite{kara2020trade} for star queries.
 Recent work~\cite{agarwal2024reporting} has also studied the problem of reporting $t$ patterns in graphs when the input is temporal, i.e., the input is changing over time.
 Output-sensitive algorithms has also been developed for the problem of maximal clique enumeration~\cite{chang2013fast, makino2004new,conte2016sublinear}.
-Outside the database community, several interesting results have been known for listing $k$-cliques and $k$-cycles in output-sensitive way.~\cite{bjorklund2014listing} designed output-sensitive algorithms for listing $t$ triangles, the simplest $k$-clique, using fast matrix multiplication.The work of~\cite{jin2023removing} and~\cite{abboud2022listing} show algorithms for list $t$ 4-cycles, and~\cite{jin2024listing} shows how to list $t$ 6-cycles.
+Several interesting results have been known for listing $k$-cliques and $k$-cycles in output-sensitive way.~\cite{bjorklund2014listing} designed output-sensitive algorithms for listing $t$ triangles, the simplest $k$-clique, using fast matrix multiplication.The work of~\cite{jin2023removing} and~\cite{abboud2022listing} show algorithms for list $t$ 4-cycles, and~\cite{jin2024listing} shows how to list $t$ 6-cycles.
 The upper bounds were shown to be tight under the 3SUM hypothesis.